 7. Conclusion: China the Twenty-First Century Sea Power

 Edward Sing Yue Chan is an independent researcher of China’s maritime security.
-He was a Visiting Fellow and obtained his PhD from the Department of Government and International Relations, University of Sydney, Australia.
+He was a Visiting Fellow of and he obtained his PhD degree from the Department of Government and International Relations, University of Sydney, Australia.